xAleksandrax/excercise_3_MiTK/README.md

-# Secure Password Management with SQLite
+# Password Verification with SQLite

 This Python script demonstrates secure password storage and verification using SQLite database.